nilsso/nilsso.github.io-src/index.md

 I'm using [Jekyll][jekyll] to build it.

-Originally I used the [Minimal][minimal] theme by [GitHub Pages][github-pages], but I've heavily modified it.
+Originally I used the [Minimal][minimal] theme by [GitHub Pages][github-pages], and then I heavily modified it, but now I use layouts and style-sheets that I've written from scratch.

 I'm also using the JavaScript libraries [AnchorJS][anchorjs], [MathJax][mathjax], and [VexFlow][vexflow] throughout the content.